 Revenue is recognized as energy and any related renewable energy attributes are delivered, which is when revenue is earned based on energy delivered at rates stipulated in the respective PPAs, or natural gas transportation services are performed.

-In 2016, 2015 and 2014 approximately \$265 million, \$154 million and \$95 million, respectively, of NEP's consolidated revenues were attributable to foreign countries, primarily related to its Canadian operations and, in 2016 and 2015, its contract with a Mexican counterparty.
+In 2017, 2016 and 2015 approximately \$275 million, \$265 million and \$154 million, respectively, of NEP's consolidated revenues were attributable to foreign countries, primarily related to its Canadian operations and its contract with a Mexican counterparty.